 Option Action Lock Screen Background Sets a picture to be displayed when the console is locked.
-Venue Mode Workspace Selects workspace (from softkeys) to be used when console is locked.
+Venue Mode Workspace Selects workspace (from softkeys) to be shown when console is locked.
 Venue Mode Password If set, allows staff to unlock the console into Venue Mode from fully locked Programmer Password If set, fully unlocks the console.
 "68340" will also always unlock the console.
 Lock on Startup Shutdown state: Console will start up in the lock state it was in when shut down.
 Locked: Console will always start up fully locked Venue Mode Workspace: Console will start up showing Venue Mode workspace.
+(Programmer Password must be set for Lock on Startup to work)